 - 5. All measurements shall be made, in whole centimetres, perpendicularly from the ground to the lowest part of the upper side of the bar. - 6.
 Any measurement of a new height shall be made before athletes attempt such height.
+A remeasurement should be made if the bar has been substituted.
 In all cases of Records, the Judges shall also re-check the measurement before each subsequent Record attempt if the bar has been touched since last measured.